PHOTO LICENSING

 GME has also licensed numerous photographs by Hugh Bell.
 Dubbed a "poet behind the lens" in Thomas Allen Harris' 2014 documentary Through a Lens Darkly: Black Photographers and the Emergence of a People, Bell chronicled a number of notable jazz musicians beginning in the 1950s.
 Arguably his most famous work is a naturally-lit, impressionistic view of jazz performers, titled Hot Jazz (1952), which was included in MoMA's Family of Man exhibit in 1955 and shown again at the Museum in the 2022 exhibit In and Around Harlem.

-The Gartenberg Media Clip Licensing Sampler, includes scenes from experimental and independent films available through GME for theatrical, television and streaming projects, containing imagery of notable personalities Andy Warhol, Jackie Kennedy and extended family, John & Yoko, Miles Davis (shooting hoops with Lennon at a celebrity gathering in Riverdale), Lou Reed, Edie Sedgwick, Gerard Malanga (all performing with the Velvet Underground), Alan Ginsburg, Michaelangelo Antonioni (visiting Shirley Clarke and Jonas Mekas at the Filmmakers Cooperative) and a score of others.
-Clips from this collection depicting the scenesters and lifestyles, especially of NYC in the 1960s, though also including films from the 1940s onward, have been licensed to productions by leading directors including Martin Scorsese, Todd Haynes, Errol Morris, Ric Burns, Joe Berlinger, and for broadcast on PBS, BBC, VH-1, Showtime, AppleTV+, WDR, and other networks and for theatrical release.
-Filmmakers whose work is popular with our licensing clients include Jonas Mekas, Warren Sonbert, Peter Emmanuel Goldman, Gideon Bachmann, Jackie Raynal and Jack Waters.
-Many other filmmakers, not represented in the sample reel, are also available via GME's extensive distribution collection of experimental and avant-garde films, and documentaries.
+Clips from this collection, which date back to the 1940s, have been licensed to documentary productions by leading directors, including Martin Scorsese, Todd Haynes, Errol Morris, Ric Burns, and Joe Berlinger.
+These clips have been licensed for theatrical release and broadcast on PBS, BBC, Vh1, Showtime, AppleTV+, WDR, and other major international networks.
+Filmmakers whose work is popular with our licensing clients include Jonas Mekas, Warren Sonbert, Peter Emmanuel Goldman, Gideon Bachmann, Jackie Raynal, and Jack Waters.
+Numerous other filmmakers (not represented in the sample reel) are also available via GME's extensive library of avant-garde films and documentaries.
 Our objective in this enterprise is to increase the value and import of these artist-driven moving image works by placing them into a larger cultural context.